 Wondering how to engage students of vastly different economic, social, racial, and cultural backgrounds in the classroom?
 Interested in becoming more skilled at communicating across cultures?
-This collaborative webpage offers activity ideas and resources to develop intercultural competence.
+This collaborative webpage offers resources, strategies and activities to develop intercultural competence.

 A set of cognitive, affective and behavioral skills and characteristics that support effective and appropriate interaction in a variety of cultural contexts*.